UKAS-accredited testing laboratory

-UKCA marking will indicate that a product placed on the United Kingdom market meets the UKCA Marking requirements.
-UKCA marking was specified in the original ‘EU Exit’ UK Statutory Instruments, and for most products, this is defined in UK Statutory Instrument 2019 No. 696 and amendments (exceptions being Automotive, Marine and Medical devices, for example).
+UKCA marking will indicate that a product placed on the Great Britain market meets the UKCA Marking requirements.
+UKCA marking was specified in the original ‘EU Exit’ UK Statutory Instruments, and for most products this is defined in UK Statutory Instrument 2019 No. 696 and amendments (exceptions being Automotive, Marine and Medical devices for example).

 Today, the vast majority of law in the UK is made through Statutory Instruments.
 Now that the United Kingdom has left the European Union, the European Union (Withdrawal) Act 2018 and the European Union (Withdrawal Agreement) Act 2020 allow Statutory Instruments to be made which rescind and amend legislation which originally emanated from Europe.
 These Statutory Instruments can be referred to as the ‘EU Exit’ Statutory Instruments.